What is the evidence that stem cell treatment is safe?

 What is Involved ?

-- Adipose-derived stem-cell therapy involves a harvest procedure performed under local anaesthetic and light sedation.
+Adipose-derived stem-cell therapy involves a harvest procedure performed under local anaesthetic and light sedation if required.

-- Patients will receive multiple injections of adipose-derived stem cells into their arthritic joint or tendon
+Patients will receive two injections of adipose-derived stem cells into their arthritic joint or tendon

 How is Melbourne Stem Cell Centre different ?